baconeta/159352-assignment1/README.md

   pip3 install requests
 ```

-Start the server (you should confirm that line 25 is commented out and line 26 is uncommented - see below for more info)
+Start the server (you should confirm that line 25 is commented out and line 26 is uncommented unless running in a Docker container - see below for more info)

 ```bash
   python3 server.py